Monday, June 6, 2011

 Wash cabbage and chop into 1-inch pieces.
 Place cabbage into a large bowl and toss it with salt.
 Allow the cabbage and salt mixture to sit for at least an hour and a half.

 While you are waiting, you can make the chili paste.
-Place the garlic, pear, and chili powder into a food processor.
+Place the ginger, garlic, pear, chili powder, Vegetarian Fish Sauce, and sugar into a food processor.
 Blend until smooth; you may need to add a few tablespoons of water to get it going.
 Set mixture aside.

 Now fill the large bowl with the cabbage in it full of cold water and rinse the salt off of the cabbage.
 Do this twice.
 Squeeze as much moisture out of the cabbage as you can using your hands.
-In a large bowl, toss the cabbage together with the garlic/ginger/chili paste and the carrots and radish.
-Place in an airtight container in the fridge.
-The flavor is best after about 24 hours and will become more sour over time.
+In a large bowl, toss the cabbage together with the garlic/ginger/chili paste and the carrots and radish until every component is throughly coated with the red paste.
+Taste for seasoning and add salt and Sriracha if needed.
+It should be about as salty as a dill pickle and as spicy as you can handle it.

 Korean BBQ Sliders (Makes 6)